fxbriol/fxbriol.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a researcher at [Imperial College London](http://www.imperial.ac.uk/statistics/), where I am a member of the statistics section in the department of mathematics.
 I work with [Prof. Mark Girolami](https://www.imperial.ac.uk/people/m.girolami) on the EPSRC funded [MURI project](http://vision.jhu.edu/infopursuit/) on "Semantic Information Pursuit for Multimodal Data Analysis".
-I am also a visiting researcher at [The Alan Turing Institute](https://www.turing.ac.uk/) where I work on the [Data-Centric Engineering](https://www.turing.ac.uk/research_projects/programme-data-centric-engineering) programme.
+I am also a visiting researcher at [The Alan Turing Institute](https://www.turing.ac.uk/) where I involved on projects relating to the [Data-Centric Engineering](https://www.turing.ac.uk/research_projects/programme-data-centric-engineering) programme.

 My current research interests are at the interface of computational statistics, machine learning and applied mathematics.
 In particular, I have been working on: